SMS Sender ID Register — Compliance & Complaints Policy

 A.2 Participation and approval

-RWTS participates in the Register only in the roles for which it holds approval under section 484F of the Telecommunications Act 1997.
+RWTS participates in the Register only in the roles for which it holds approval.
+It is approved under section 484F of the Telecommunications Act 1997 as an originating telco, and approved under section 7 of the SMS Sender ID Register (Application, Access and Administration) Determination 2025 as a Certified telco.
 It does not send, transit or terminate sender ID messages in a way that needs an approval it doesn’t hold.
 Before taking on a new mode of participation, RWTS confirms it holds the relevant approval and updates this policy.

 A.3 Registering and verifying sender IDs (originating role)